Jump to topic

 The third-year rotations are:

-- Hospitalist team senior – four to eight weeks
+- Hospitalist team senior – four weeks

-- Inpatient pulmonology team senior – zero to two weeks
+- Pediatric ICU – two weeks

-- Newborn resuscitation and procedures/NICU – two weeks
+- Overnight ED admit – two weeks

-- Pediatric ICU – four to six weeks
+- Selectives – four weeks

 - Acute clinic team senior – four weeks